-The town of Ubud, located in the uplands of Bali, Indonesia is famous for being the centre for traditional crafts and dances.
-Over the years Ubud has grown to be a big tourist attraction, welcoming travellers from all around the world.
-Apart from the mentioned advantages, tourists like this place because of other several breath-taking attractions such as the Sacred Monkey Forest Sanctuary, the Ubud Hot Spring Waterfall, the Ubud Kajeng Rice Fields, Don Antonio Blanco Museum and Satria Coffee Plantation.
+The town of Ubud, located in the uplands of Bali, Indonesia is famous for being the center for traditional crafts and dances.
+Over the years Ubud has grown to be a big tourist attraction, welcoming travelers from all around the world.
+Apart from the mentioned advantages, tourists like this place because of other breath-taking attractions such as the Sacred Monkey Forest Sanctuary, the Ubud Hot Spring Waterfall, the Ubud Kajeng Rice Fields, the Don Antonio Blanco Museum, and Satria Coffee Plantation.
+Those who want to experience the town for at least a few days but are not sure where to stay can enjoy plenty of accommodation options, including vacation rentals and hostels in Ubud.
 While in Ubud town you may also want to shop for several things.
-For that reason, come and explore all the best markets in and near Ubud, Indonesia.
+So, continue reading to find out more about the best markets in and near Ubud, Indonesia.

 Ubud Art Market

 Address: Jl.
 Raya Ubud No.35, Ubud, Kabupaten Gianyar, Bali 80571, Indonesia

 Website: Ubud Art Market